nykznykz/giannabot/README.md

-# Telegram Bot with Ollama Integration
+# Telegram Bot with GPT-4o-mini Integration

-A Telegram bot that integrates with a local Ollama LLM to provide intelligent responses when directly mentioned (@) in private chats and authorized group chats.
+A Telegram bot that integrates with GPT-4o-mini to provide intelligent responses when directly mentioned (@) in private chats and authorized group chats.

 ## Setup